hyperledger/identus-cloud-agent/docs/docusaurus/schemas/update.md

 The PRISM platform v2.0 exposes REST API for creation, fetching, and searching the credential schema records.

-The OpenAPI specification and redoc documentation describe the endpoint.
+The OpenAPI specification and ReDoc documentation describe the endpoint.

 In this document, you can find step-by-step instructions for updating the credential schema.

-After creation, the credential schema record cannot be updated.
+After creation, updating the credential schema record is not possible.
-If you need to create a similar schema but with the additional fields or different description, or metadata, you need to create the credential schema record with the same `id` and higher `version`.
+If you need to create a similar schema but with additional fields or a different description, or metadata, you need to create the credential schema record with the same `id` and a higher `version`.

 ## Step-by-step guide